smellman/jica_2023/jica-seminar-2023.md

 # System setup - Connect to jump host

-- Connect to SSID "jica2023" # TODO change SSID
+- Connect to SSID "vectortiles"
 - Launch Terminal
   - Windows: Use PowerShell
   - Mac: Use Terminal.app